Kathmandu Bagmati Province, Nepal Travel Guide

 Find various treatments including traditional Ayurvedic therapies and massages in Patan.

-Engage in yoga and meditation classes for mental and physical well-being.
+Engage in yoga and guided meditation sessions for mental and physical well-being.

 Access swimming pools at upscale hotels, offering a refreshing break from city exploration.